-The device assigns an IP address to the requesting client device regardless of the port on which the local device receives the DHCP request.
+The device assigns an IP address to a client device regardless of the port on which the local device receives the DHCP request.

-The device assigns an IP address to the requesting client device only if the local device receives the DHCP request on the specified port.
+The device assigns an IP address to a client device only if the local device receives the DHCP request on the specified port.